hotpeppersec/cloudlab/docs/_source/docker.rst

 .. [#] https://docs.docker.com/get-docker/

+Once you have Docker installed and running on your workstation, take a look at the two example files below.
+For now it's OK to see them and get a general familiarity with their contents.
+Later we will use these files to create containers for our projects.

 **********
 Dockerfile
 **********

-The Dockerfile is the basic unit of containerization.
+The Dockerfile is our basic unit of containerization.
 That is to say, our containers, and the applications they contain, are defined by the Dockerfile.
 Each Dockerfile is predicated on a base image, like Debian 10 as shown in the example below.

-Create a directory called `docker` and a file called `Dockerfile` within this directory.
+Consider a directory called `docker` and a file called `Dockerfile` within this directory.
 Note the capitalization of the first letter in the file name.
 Some IDE's will key off this file and allow for additional syntax highlighting.